-In animal studies, lettuce has been researched to improve blood serum lipid levels, decrease liver cholesterol and depress apparent absorption of dietary cholesterol (8).
+In animal studies, lettuce has been researched to improve blood serum lipid levels, decrease liver cholesterol, and depress apparent absorption of dietary cholesterol (8).

 We have already stated that spinach and lettuce are low in sugars and have low glycemic index values.
 In addition, these leafy greens have certain properties that may contribute to the prevention of diabetes.

-Nitrates found in spinach have been researched to ameliorate insulin resistance by improving nitrate status and blood lipid levels, relieving inflammation and enhancing protective endothelial function (9).
+Nitrates found in spinach have been researched to ameliorate insulin resistance by improving nitrate status and blood lipid levels, relieving inflammation, and enhancing protective endothelial function (9).

 Spinach leaves also demonstrate hypoglycemic qualities by decreasing blood glucose levels after a meal (10).

 There is probable evidence that foods high in dietary fiber, such as spinach, decrease the risk of breast cancer (12).
-Studies have also shown raw salad vegetables may protect against breast cancer (13).
+Studies have also shown that raw salad vegetables may protect against breast cancer (13).

-Research has shown that mental well-being being responds in a dose-depends fashion to increases in both the quantity and the frequency of the vegetables consumed (14).
+Research has shown that mental well-being responds in a dose-depends fashion to increases in both the quantity and the frequency of the vegetables consumed (14).

 Downsides and Risks